-The Cambridge Academy of English (CAE) offers a choice of residential and teenage homestay courses for international children and teenagers between the ages of 9 and 17 years.
+The Cambridge Academy of English (CAE) offers a choice of residential courses for international children and teenagers between the ages of 9 and 17 years.
 We encourage all students to use English as a common means of communication and to make new friends from all over the world.

 Our young learners can join us from any country and any continent – and while some are confident using English; others may find this a real daily challenge.
 Many children and teenagers are travelling alone and are travelling abroad for the first time.
 This situation can be difficult for adults, and is even more so for children and teenagers.

 CAE has well-established strategies to make the experience of living away from home, and in a new country, easier for all children and teenagers on our courses.
 One of these strategies is to ensure that all students face a similar situation and do not have advantages over others.
 This is particularly important when planning residential and homestay accommodation and sleeping arrangements.

 Residential Summer Course students at Moreton Hall at Old Buckenham Hall, Old Buckenham Hall and Bedford School are accommodated in a range of twin or single rooms and dormitories for between 3 and 10 children depending on the course and the school.